 2. Green Dot Marker

-Each learner has an engagement marker next to their video feed on the gallery view of the instructor application.
+Each learner has an engagement marker next to their video feed in the Class Gallery.

 The green dot marker represents when a learner is "active," meaning that they have recently interacted in the classroom in some way.
 The green dot resets to the maximum size (5) each time a learner does one of the following: